ProfessorAkram/Unity-Programming/docs/unity-physics-movement.md

 ```

 ## Handling Acceleration and Deceleration
-In games, movement rarely happens instantly, objects often **accelerate** to their target speed and **decelerate** when stopping.
+In games, movement rarely happens instantly; objects often **accelerate** to their target speed and **decelerate** when stopping.
 Velocity-based movement typically doesn’t need gradual acceleration, because we can instantly set the Rigidbody’s velocity.
 Force-based movement, on the other hand, **relies on acceleration and deceleration** to feel smooth and realistic.

 While Unity’s physics system automatically calculates acceleration from applied forces, relying on it alone can make movement feel **unpredictable**, because mass, drag, collisions, and frame rate can all affect a Rigidbody’s behavior.
 In gameplay scenarios where precise control is important, like a racing game, we don’t want these interactions to interfere with the player’s experience.
 By adding **explicit acceleration and deceleration values**, we can fine-tune how quickly objects speed up and slow down, keeping movement smooth, responsive, and predictable, while still benefiting from Unity’s physics for collisions and realism.